chainflip-io/chainflip-eth-contracts/docs/Vault.md

 ## `transfer(struct IShared.SigData sigData, struct IShared.TransferParams transferParams)` (external)

- Transfers native or a token from this vault to a recipient
+ Transfers native tokens or a ERC20 token from this vault to a recipient

 - `sigData`:    Struct containing the signature data over the message to verify, signed by the aggregate key.